22080331/REPORT--GROUP-9/README.md

   name: The name of the player.

-  year_start: The starting year of the player's career or the year they began playing in the dataset.
+  year_start:  The year they began playing in the dataset.

-  year_end: The ending year of the player's career or the year they stopped playing in the dataset.
+  year_end:    The year they stopped playing in the dataset.

-  position: The positions that players typically occupy, with percentages indicating the proportion of players in each position:
+  position: The positions that players typically occupy

-  height: The height of players, categorized into ranges (e.g., 6-7, 6-8) with the percentage indicating how many players fall into each range.
+  height: The height of players

-  weight: The weight of players, possibly indicating distribution across different weight ranges.
+  weight: The weight of players .

-  birth_date: The birth dates of players, with a histogram showing how many players were born in specific years.
+  birth_date: The birth dates of players

-  college: Indicates the colleges that players attended, with a percentage showing the proportion of players from a specific college (e.g.,
+  college: Indicates the colleges that players attended
-    University of Kentucky: 7%).

-ANALYSIS CONSIDERATIONS
+ANALYSIS CONSIDERATIONS📌

-  -Career Longevity: By looking at # year_start and # year_end, you can analyze trends in player longevity and how it has changed over the years.
+-Career longevity: By looking at "#year_start - #year_end", that can analyze trends in player longevity and how it has changed over the years.

-  -Position Trends: The position column allows for an understanding of how player roles have evolved in the sport, which can influence team dynamics.
+-Position trends: The position column allows you to understand how a player's role has evolved in the sport, which can then be used to analyze trends in the average height of each position

-  -Physical Attributes: Height and weight can be analyzed to determine if there are optimal physical characteristics for specific positions or overall performance.
+-Physical attributes: Height and weight can be analyzed to determine whether there are optimal physical characteristics for specific positions or overall performance.

-  -Demographic Insights: The birth_date and college columns provide insights into the demographics of the player pool, which can be useful for scouting and recruitment strategies.

-  Overall, these columns provide a comprehensive framework for analyzing player statistics and drawing insights into performance, career trends, and team compositions.

-WHAT CLEANING DATA
+WHAT CLEANING DATA 🙉

--Handling Missing Values

--Data Type Conversion

--Duplicate Removal

--Normalization/Standardization
+Handling Missing Values: Remove or impute missing data in critical columns (like school, position, height, weight, etc.)

+Removing Duplicates: Remove any duplicate player records.

+Filtering: Select players, or teams relevant to the analysis

 BASIC ANALYSIS